Dust Module

 Time Integrator

-Optional Picard iteration for dust–gas drag
+Optional Picard iteration for dust–gas source update

-User-defined dust stopping time
+User-defined dust stopping time and charge

-For a given problem, users must define a problem-specific dust stopping time by implementing the DustDrag::ComputeReciprocalStoppingTime function (note that this function should return the reciprocal of the stopping time).
+For a given problem, users must define a problem-specific dust stopping time by implementing the DustSources::ComputeReciprocalStoppingTime function (note that this function should return the reciprocal of the stopping time).
 An example can be found in the src/problems/DustDamping test.

-Also, users can directly use the dust stopping time calculation helper DustDrag::ComputeReciprocalStoppingTimeKwok to compute the physical dust stopping time, following Kwok (1975) with an optional supersonic correction.
+Users can directly use the dust stopping time calculation helper DustSources::ComputeReciprocalStoppingTimeKwok to compute the physical dust stopping time, following Kwok (1975) with an optional supersonic correction.
+Problem setups that use this helper must provide the dust grain radius \(a\) and material density \(\rho_{\mathrm{gr}}\) for each dust group.
+These values can be read from the optional runtime parameters dust.grain_radius and dust.grain_density by calling quokka::dust::readDustGrainParams.
 The stopping time of dust \(t_{\mathrm{s}}\) is given by:

-When \(\gamma=1\), this expression reduces exactly to the isothermal \(t_s\).
-An example of its usage can be found in the src/problems/DustDampingCorrection test.
+When \(\gamma=1\), this expression reduces exactly to the isothermal \(t_{\mathrm{s}}\).
+An example of its usage can be found in the src/problems/DustDampingIteration test.

 CFL Condition for Dust

-For the dust-gas coupled system with N dust species, we use the following CFL condition:
+For the dust-gas coupled system with \(N\) dust species, we use the following CFL condition:

 Runtime Controls